 Sale

+A District may issue a bond, including general obligation bonds, sold directly to banks, private investors, and financial institutions for the purpose of defraying the cost of constructing or acquiring any school buildings and appurtenances for school purposes.

 The sale of any school revenue or school-voted bond issues is subject to the approval of the Commissioner of Education.